artfulrobot/activitytabs/README.md

 - It allows you to easily set up new **tabs** which show only activities of certain types.

+- You can choose to show either or both activities that the contact is assigned to or the target for ('with').

 - You can choose which fields from the activity to display in the table, including custom data.

 See below for usage.